FusionAuth/fusionauth-site/site/_posts/2023-07-17-contenda-fusionauth.md

 **Dan:** How do you use FusionAuth?
 OAuth?
 User management?
 Social sign-on?
 Something else?

 **Tamás and Grady:** We use FusionAuth for almost all of our user management needs, except maybe for our workspace management.
 This includes doing authentication for our web app and our API.
-FusionAuth handles standard email/password signups and social signups as well.
+FusionAuth handles standard email/password sign ups and social sign ups as well.

 **Dan:** For your API, are you using the client credentials grant, or a JWT from the authorization code grant or something else?